Skip to main content

 Next Steps

-Obviously, there are many features value that can be added to this system, and we have a lot of learning materials:
+Many valuable features can still be added to this system, and we have a lot of learning materials:

 1. Temperature sensors